DocAdam/adamthepugh/site/docs/case-studies/overview.md

 ## Why this section matters

-Case studies are where the site moves beyond general claims.
+This section is where the site moves beyond general claims.

-They show how I think, what I pay attention to, and how I turn uneven situations into something more usable.
+It shows how I think, what I pay attention to, and how I turn uneven situations into something more usable, more structured, and more sustainable.